airvzxf/archlinux-brightness-xrandr/README.md

 [Directly download][raw file of this package] the [brightness-xrandr][this package file] file and use it on your computer.

-Verify that the file has the appropriate execution permissions for your needs: `ls --long brightness-xrandr`.
+Verify that the file has the appropriate execution permissions for your needs: `ls -l brightness-xrandr`.
 You can add execute permissions to the owner user with `chmod u+x brightness-xrandr` or to all with `chmod +x brightness-xrandr`.